mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ![Navigating in the main toolbar](/assets/images/pontoon/ui/main_nav.png)

-Note that clicking* `All` or `Current` in the drop-down menu will navigate away from the Translation Workspace.
+Note that clicking `All` or `Current` in the drop-down menu might navigate away from the Translation Workspace:
+* In the `Project` section, `All Projects` links to the *Projects page*, while `Current Project` links to the *Project page* for the current project.
+* In the `Resources` section, `All Resources` will display string for all files in the projects, while `Current Localization` links to the *Localization page*.

+More information about these pages are available in [this document](teams_projects.md).

-A string overview is located to the right of the main toolbar.
+An overview of the status of the selected resource is located to the right of the main toolbar.
 Translators can view the overview in detail by clicking it once.

 ![Expanded String Overview](/assets/images/pontoon/ui/string_overview.png)